polyipseity/information/special/academia/HKUST/ESST/pressure safety/index.md

 <!--pytextgen generate section="93fa"--><!-- The following content is generated at 2024-02-20T13:55:14.024176+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←design: fix hose strap to restrain the failing motion of dislocated flexible hoses
+- _(begin)_→::@::←design: fix hose strap to restrain the failing motion of dislocated flexible hoses
-- design: fix hose strap to restrain the failing motion of dislocated flexible hoses→:::←design: high flashpoint hydraulic oil
+- design: fix hose strap to restrain the failing motion of dislocated flexible hoses→::@::←design: high flashpoint hydraulic oil
-- design: high flashpoint hydraulic oil→:::←design: proper construction, design, and materials
+- design: high flashpoint hydraulic oil→::@::←design: proper construction, design, and materials
-- design: proper construction, design, and materials→:::←operator: frequent examination for damages
+- design: proper construction, design, and materials→::@::←operator: frequent examination for damages
-- operator: frequent examination for damages→:::←operator: pressurize in stages
+- operator: frequent examination for damages→::@::←operator: pressurize in stages
-- operator: pressurize in stages→:::←operator: segregate and indicate work area
+- operator: pressurize in stages→::@::←operator: segregate and indicate work area
-- operator: segregate and indicate work area→:::←_(end)_
+- operator: segregate and indicate work area→::@::←_(end)_

 <!--/pytextgen-->